KartikeSingh/discord-slash-command-handler/readme.md

     args, // the array of arguments
     member, // the guild member object
-    message, // the message object if normal command, in slash command it have less attributes ( to check its attribute read slash_message )
+    message, // the message object if normal command, in slash command it have less attributes ( to check its attribute read slash_message ) createdAt, // the timestamps when the command was created }
-}

 slash_message = {